Louisa Ulrika of Prussia: Queen Dowager

 In 1771, the King died and she became Queen Dowager.
 By this time, Louisa Ulrika was immensely unpopular in Sweden.
 When the news of the old King's death reached her son, the new King Gustav III of Sweden, who was then in Paris, he wrote that the Queen Mother be protected, as "I know how little loved my mother is".

-In the Revolution of 1772, her son succeeded where she had failed in 1756 by overthrowing the democracy and reinstating absolute monarchy, His revolution was a great satisfaction to her.
-Louisa Ulrika wrote to Gustav III to gratulate him to the coup upon which she said: "Yes, you are my son, and you deserve to be".
+In the Revolution of 1772, her son succeeded where she had failed in 1756 by reinstating absolute monarchy, and his revolution was of great satisfaction to her.
+Louisa Ulrika wrote to Gustav III to congratulate him on the coup about which she said: "Yes, you are my son, and you deserve to be.
+I fly in to your arms and bless you.
+Perhaps I shall die of joy".

 At the time of the coup, she was in Berlin with her daughter.
-She was present in Swedish Pomerania when the Province gave their allegiance to the new constitution.
+She was present in Swedish Pomerania when that province gave allegiance to the new constitution.
 When her brother, the King of Prussia, told her that the neighboring countries would now attack Sweden, she wrote to him that she would defend the province of Pomerania against him with her own blood.

 Louisa Ulrika could, however, never settle with the position of Queen Dowager.
 She had expected to be the real ruler behind the throne, and when her son made it clear that he would rule independently from her, their relationship worsened.

 In 1772, he prevented her plans to marry off her second son Charles to Philippine of Brandenburg-Schwedt, and in 1774, Charles was married to Hedwig Elizabeth Charlotte of Holstein-Gottorp instead.
 Gustav III paid her debts with the condition that she established her own separate court at Fredrikshof Palace.
 In 1777, she was forced to sell Drottningholm Palace to her son Gustav.